Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Regularized Learning in Banach Spaces

-According to Remark \ref{Rm:GenRepr}, if $\Banach_{\ast}$ is smooth, then the representer theorems guarantee that there exists a $\Nueral_{N_n}$ such that $f_{n}^{\lambda}$ is equivalently solved by Optimization \eqref{eq:RERM-App}, for examples of support vector machines in RKHS and RKBS.
-In many learning problems, we will construct the fast algorithms by the special $\Nueral_m$.
-In this case, $f_{n}^{\lambda}$ may not be in any $\Nueral_m$.
-Thus we introduce another condition of $\Nueral_m$ such as universal approximation.
-With the condition of universal approximation, the approximation theorems guarantee that $f_{n}^{\lambda}$ is approximately solved by Optimization \eqref{eq:RERM-App}, for examples of neural networks.
-Moreover, we can solve a minimizer $\vw_m$ from the finite-dimensional optimization
+According to Remark \ref{Rm:GenRepr}, if $\Banach_{\ast}$ is smooth, then the representer theorems ensure that there exists a $\Nueral_{N_n}$ such that $f_{n}^{\lambda}$ is equivalently solved by Optimization \eqref{eq:RERM-App}, such as support vector machines in RKHS and RKBS.
+In numerous machine learning problems, the fast algorithms are developed by utilizing the specialized $\Nueral_m$.
+In this case, $f_{n}^{\lambda}$ may not belong to any $\Nueral_m$.
+Therefore, we introduce another condition of $\Nueral_m$ known as universal approximation.
+Under the condition of universal approximation, the pseudo-approximation theorems ensure that $f_{n}^{\lambda}$ is approximately solved by Optimization \eqref{eq:RERM-App}, such as artificial neural networks of using ReLU an Kan.